kdricemt/kdricemt.github.io/_pages/about.md

 My work has received multiple awards at ION GNSS+, the world’s largest GNSS conference, and has been cited by researchers at NASA, ESA, and JAXA, contributing directly to the ongoing realization of LunaNet.

-Before and during my Ph.D., I have worked with several leading space research groups:
+Before and during my Ph.D., I worked with several leading space research groups on projects related to lunar and Martian exploration:
 - University of Tokyo –
   I earned B.E. and M.E. in Aerospace Engineering.
   At [Intelligent Space Systems Laboratory (ISSL)](https://www.space.t.u-tokyo.ac.jp/ehome), I contributed to thermal design and on-board software for EQUULEUS, a 6-U lunar CubeSat that [successfully completed a lunar flyby in 2022](https://digitalcommons.usu.edu/smallsat/2023/all2023/52/).